Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 I don't know.

-Um, there is an ongoing grand jury in Delaware.
+There is an ongoing grand jury in Delaware.

-So not only is the FBI never spoken to him or the Department of Justice since that interview or communicated with him, but they haven't even bothered to put the main witness in the grand jury that is investigating Hunter Biden's corrupt activities overseas.
+So not only has the FBI never spoken to him or the Department of Justice since that interview or communicated with him, but they haven't even bothered to put the main witness in the grand jury that is investigating Hunter Biden's corrupt activities overseas.

-The pay for play, as we call it.
+The pay-for-play, as we call it.

-And that's not even to talk about what other possible other crimes that are on there when we've seen these horrendous, horrific photos of underage people that are on that laptop, which is you know, in the very least, disturbing.
+And that's not even to talk about what other possible other crimes that are on there when we've seen these horrendous, horrific photos of underage people that are on that laptop, which is, you know, in the very least disturbing.

-So what I would have done as a prosecutor, issued grand jury subpoenas, formally gotten the bank records, issued search warrants for the cell phones, issued any other search warrant or what we call grand jury search warrant or subpoena, I should say, um, to collect information related to this investigation.
+So what I would have done as a prosecutor, issued grand jury subpoenas, formally gotten the bank records, issued search warrants for the cell phones, issued any other search warrant or what we call grand jury search warrant or subpoena, I should say, to collect information related to this investigation.

 And then I would let the FBI do its job, exploit that information, see what is what, and then work with the prosecutor to make a charging decision.

-But you can't do any of that if the FBI never calls the number one witness to the alleged crime, which seems to be the case that we've now learned from the Tony Bobelinsky interview.
+But you can't do any of that if the FBI never calls the number one witness to the alleged crime, which seems to be the case that we've now learned from the Tony Bobolinski interview.

-I'll go on Jake Tapper, he said tomorrow, and I'll have them debate me on the merits of my information on the data I've collected because what his stress point was look at the data, look at the information.
+I'll go on Jake Tapper, he said, tomorrow, and I'll have them debate me on the merits of my information, on the data I've collected.

-He is saying it's not wrong, but he's also saying I've had it for two years or however long he's had it.
+He is saying it's not wrong, but he's also saying, I've had it for two years or however long he's had it.

 You can test it.